-The phrase “Choose the Right” isn’t found anywhere in scripture.
+The phrase “choose the right” isn’t found anywhere in scripture.
 Instead, there are only similar phrases like “choose the good” (Isaiah 7:15-16) or “choose the things that please [God]” (Isaiah 56:4).
-Although Brigham Young once mentioned the phrase in a talk dated 1864, it wasn’t until the 1909 version of the hymnal included the beloved hymn Choose the Right that the phrase made its way into LDS culture.
-The idea for what we know as a CTR ring wouldn’t appear for almost 60 more years.
+Although Brigham Young once mentioned the phrase in a talk dated 1864, it wasn’t until the 1909 version of the hymnal included the beloved hymn "Choose the Right" that the phrase made its way into Latter-day Saint culture.
+However, the idea for what we know as a CTR ring wouldn’t appear for almost 60 more years.

-The new CTR curriculum was announced in the 1970 October General Conference by Gordon B. Hinckley, who promised a ring to all 6- and 7-year-olds.
+The new CTR curriculum was announced in the 1970 October general conference by Gordon B. Hinckley, who promised a ring to all 6- and 7-year-olds.
 Today, more than 40 years later, the CTR ring is a worldwide phenomenon and is available in over 40 languages.

-5 CTR Rings We Love
+10 CTR Rings We Love

 CTR rings aren't just for Primary children anymore!
 There are plenty of stylish options for adults, many of which go beyond the traditional shield design.
-Here are 5 of our favorites, available at deseretbook.com.
+Here are 10 of our favorites, available at deseretbook.com.